mrcavalcanti/mosaicoo/docs/sources/explore/logs-integration.md

 #### Log level

 For logs where a level label is specified, we use the value of the label to determine the log level and update color accordingly.
 If the log doesn't have a level label specified, we try to find out if its content matches any of the supported expressions (see below for more information).
 The log level is always determined by the first match.
-In case Grafana is not able to determine a log level, it will be visualized with an unknown log level.
+In case Mosaicoo is not able to determine a log level, it will be visualized with an unknown log level.

 > **Tip:** If you use Loki data source and the "level" is in your log-line, use parsers (JSON, logfmt, regex,..) to extract the level information into a level label that is used to determine log level.
 This will allow the histogram to show the various log levels in separate bars.